Execution

 Processing a target

-Targets are normally erased before the start of the job execution, unless they are sources or flagged as incremental
+Targets are normally erased before the start of the job execution, unless they are sources or flagged as incremental.

-In case a target is also a dep, it is automatically flagged as incremental
+In case a target is also a dep, it is automatically flagged as incremental, whether it is an error or not.

 Best effort